epidemicz/juggler/doc/rationale.md

 ## No AUTH mechanism / message

 There are many different authentication mechanisms, each with its own advantages and trade-offs, and there are many usage contexts, each with their own security requirements.
-Many authentication mechanisms can be built in userland using the existing CALL/RES messages and a set of conventions.
+Many authentication mechanisms can be built in "userland" using the existing CALL/RES messages and a set of conventions.
 For example, similar to the cookie with session ID:

 * CALL com.example.auth {"username": "x", "password": "y"}
 * RES {"authenticated": true, "roles": ["admin"], "token": "xyz"}

 Then for URIs that require authentication, the middleware `Handler` can check for a valid token (exists and is not expired), and either proceed with the authenticated call or return:

-* NACK {"code": 403, "message": "user is not authenticated"}
+* NACK {"code": 401, "message": "user is not authenticated"}

 A downside is that it makes it harder to connect different juggler clients and servers, since authentication is implementation/application-specific.
-This is ok given the goal of juggler, which is to build web applications, not for interoperability between heterogeneous systems.
+This is ok given the goal of juggler, which is to build web/mobile applications, not for interoperability between heterogeneous systems.

 ## No CLOSE mechanism / message